j3rrywan9/rust-study/docs/programming_rust.md

 Each of these traits can be implemented automatically for a struct, provided that each of its fields implements the trait.
 We can ask Rust to derive `PartialEq` for `Point` because its two fields are both of type `f64`, which already implements `PartialEq`.

+Another reason is that implementing a trait is automatically a public feature, so copyability, cloneability, and so forth are all part of your struct's public API and should be chosen deliberately.

 ### Interior Mutability

+Mutability is like anything else: in excess, it causes problems, but you often want just a little bit of it.

 ## Chapter 10.
 Enums and Patterns

 A Rust enum can also contain data, even data of varying types.

+Enums are useful whenever a value might be either one thing or another.
+The "price" of using them is that you must access the data safely, using pattern matching, our topic for the second half of this chapter.

+Patterns, too, may be familiar if you've used unpacking in Python or destructuring in JavaScript, but Rust takes patterns further.
+Rust patterns are a little like regular expressions for all your data.
+They're used to test whether or not a value has a particular desired shape.
+They can extract several fields from a struct or tuple into local variables all at once.
+And like regular expressions, they are concise, typically doing it all in a single line of code.

 ### Enums